SalviaSage/Translingual-Phonetic-Alphabet/Independent Explanations on Articulatory Phonetics.md

 #### CHAPTER FOUR ( ﻿Ⅳ﻿ ): Phonetic Occlusivity

 [﻿](§4.1)I believe I have to define what I mean here by phonetic occlusivity.
 Occlusive is a sound where a full obstruction is made in the vocal tract.
 Another word for it is obstruent.
 The vocal tract is fully closed, even if briefly.
-While in strictive, a restriction is made that is not a full occlusion, in non‑strictive, a restriction is not made ( ﻿for example, the vowel sounds﻿ ).
+While in strictive, a restriction is made that is not a full occlusion, in non‑strictive, a restriction is not made (for example, the vowel sounds).
 Still, the mouth, the jaw, the tongue, and the lips may be moved.
 Thus, we have three levels of occlusivity, and we need to have them to explain the sounds accurately.
 We can have occlusive, strictive, and non‑strictive sounds for the pulmonics, while we can only have occlusive and strictive sounds for ejectives, and we can only have occlusive sounds for implosives.

 [﻿](§4.2)Again, this is factual information that is perhaps not there in other literature, but it is true.
 I implore you to test it for yourself.
 I have attempted to make a graph where I try to show all these sounds in a LibreOffice Calc spreadsheet.
 You can find it here:
 https://github.com/SalviaSage/Translingual-Phonetic-Alphabet

 [﻿](§4.3)Lingual does not have anything to do with the glottis.
 Thus, the voicing element is completely left out of its operation.
-It works by pistoning the air outwards with the tongue ( ﻿egressive﻿ ), or by sucking in with the tongue ( ﻿ingressive﻿ ).
+It works by pistoning the air outwards with the tongue (egressive), or by sucking in with the tongue (ingressive).
 This suction motion is known as clicks, while the egressive motion of pistoning the air out is known as velarics.
 So again, some terminology: egressive glottalics are commonly called “ ﻿ejectives﻿ ” while ingressive glottalics are called “ ﻿implosives﻿ ”.
 Egressive linguals are called “ ﻿velarics﻿ ” while ingressive linguals are called “ ﻿clicks﻿ ”.

-[﻿](§4.4)Pulmonic egressives can be voiceless or voiced ( ﻿voicing, meaning the vibration of the vocal cords﻿ ) while glottalic egressives ( ﻿ejectives﻿ ) can only be voiceless.
-Pulmonic Ingressives ( ﻿implosives﻿ ) on the other hand, can be either voiceless or voiced.
+[﻿](§4.4)Pulmonic egressives can be voiceless or voiced (voicing, meaning the vibration of the vocal cords) while glottalic egressives (ejectives) can only be voiceless.
+Pulmonic Ingressives (implosives) on the other hand, can be either voiceless or voiced.

 [﻿](§4.5)In the linguals and percussives, the voicing element is completely left out of operation.
 This is because the linguals are pronounced in the mouth with the tongue, so they completely bypass the throat and have nothing to do with the throat.
 This is also true for percussives.
 In the glottal percussive or glottal stop, the vocal cords are brought together to make a full closure.
 The glottal stop is also referred to as a glottal percussive in this document.

 #### CHAPTER FIVE ( ﻿Ⅴ﻿ ): Definition of the Glottal Stop

-[﻿](§5.1)Citation of the Wikipedia article for the glottal stop﻿ ﻿:
+[﻿](§5.1)Citation of the Wikipedia article for the glottal stop:
 https://en.wikipedia.org/wiki/Glottal_stop
 I do not agree with the following statement that we can find on this webpage: